skip to main content

 Our Spectrum Internet® review

 Spectrum typically delivers cable internet in areas where it doesn’t overlap other cable providers.
-It’s faster than DSL internet from providers like AT&T, Frontier, and Verizon—but it’s not the best choice if the competition offers fiber internet.
+It’s faster than DSL internet, but it’s not the best choice if the competition offers fiber internet.

 Spectrum also has fiber-to-the-home internet.
 It’s installed in “green” locations within its coverage areas: New neighborhoods and business zones not claimed by competing fiber internet providers, like AT&T and Verizon.
 Spectrum does not install fiber internet service in its existing cable internet neighborhoods.